Canon G9 X vs Olympus PEN-F

-The Canon PowerShot G9 X and the Olympus PEN-F are two digital cameras that were announced, respectively, in October 2015 and January 2016.
+The Canon PowerShot G9 X and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in October 2015 and January 2016.
 The G9X is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G9X) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 20.2 MP.
+The cameras are based on an one-inch (G9X) and a Four Thirds (PEN-F) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably larger (58 percent) than the Canon G9 X. In this context, it is worth noting that neither the G9X nor the PEN-F are weather-sealed.